Spike Lee: 1990–1999: Established director

-He followed Malcolm X with Crooklyn (1994), Clockers (1995), and Girl 6 and Get on the Bus (both 1996).
+Lee next directed Crooklyn (1994), a semi-autobiographical film which he co-wrote with his siblings Joie Lee and Cinqué Lee.
+He followed this with the films Clockers (1995) and Girl 6 and Get on the Bus (both 1996).
 His 1997 documentary 4 Little Girls, about the girls killed in the 16th Street Baptist Church bombing in Birmingham, Alabama, in 1963, was nominated for the Academy Award for Best Feature Documentary.
 In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 He had his third collaboration with Denzel Washington on the sports drama He Got Game (1998).
 He followed this with Summer of Sam (1999), based on the Son of Sam murders.